What is the best way for Soldiers to improve run times on their APFT?

 Average Pace: 7.30 per mile

-1 mile warmup, 8x400m running each 400m rep in 1.52 with a 3 minute recovery between each rep (dropping your recovery time and maintaining the same goal pace effort as you gain fitness), 1 mile cool down
+1 mile warmup.
+8x400m running each 400m rep in 1.52 with a 3 minute recovery between each rep. Also, you want to drop your recovery time and maintaining the same goal pace effort as you gain fitness.
+1 mile cool down.

-1 mile warmup, 3 mile run on the track sprinting the straight aways jogging the corners, 1 mile cool down.
-It is a simple fartlek workout that works.
+1 mile warmup.
+3 mile run on the track sprinting the straight aways and jogging the corners.
+1 mile cool down.
+So, it is a simple fartlek workout that works.
 You are running a total of 1.5 miles far ahead of goal pace.

 Think of how easy a two mile effort is going to feel when you have already adapted to sprinting nearly the entire distance.
 What does it translate to?

-That being said, these are just two very simple workouts, but it takes time to build into fitness.
-The first workout is very similar to the one I have used training for the marathon (only greater volume used).
+It takes time to build into fitness.
+The first workout is very similar to the one I have used training for the marathon.

-Obviously, early on, your pace is going to be slower and your rest is going to be longer.
+Obviously, your pace is going to be slower and your rest is going to be longer until you get fitter.

-As you gain fitness and your body adapts, the idea is to increase the pace of your speed sessions and decrease the recovery time needed between each rep.
+Your body adapts.
+So, the idea is to increase the pace of your speed sessions and decrease the recovery time needed between each rep.